COME TO THE DYSLEXIC TABLE

 4:30PM Pacific

-Topic: Chasing Ideal Education: Part 2 - Green Schools
+Topic: Chasing Ideal Education: Episode 1 - Green Schools

 Please join us by filling in the form below.
 You will receive a confirmation email with a zoom link.
 Don’t forget to check the box to stay connected about upcoming live chat episodes.
 See you on the 1st!